gregvinyard/docs.rewst.help/support/roc-support/README.md

 ## ROC Support Operating Hours:

-ROC Support - Operating Hours Monday thru Friday 4AM to 9PM Eastern
+Monday thru Friday 4AM to 9PM Eastern

 ## How to Log a Ticket

 To log a ticket, we have various channels available to you
 * You can send a message to our team via your private customer channel in Discord.
 We aim to respond to these messages within 60 minutes
-* [use the command to create a ticket from a message](create-a-ticket-via-discord.md).
+* [Use the command to create a ticket from a message](create-a-ticket-via-discord.md).
 This will alert our support team and they will respond as quickly as possible.
 * Email us at [the_roc@rewst.io](mailto:the\_roc@rewst.io)

 ## Our Commitment